ibm-skills-network/skillsnetwork-python-library/doc/source/usage.rst

    import skillsnetwork
    await skillsnetwork.prepare("https://www.example.com/my/images.zip")

-By default, the saved path will be printed:
+By default, the location the extracted data is saved will be printed:

 .. code-block:: console

-   .
+   Saved to '.'

 This confirms the dataset was extracted to your current working directory in your lab environment: